 The secret, for me, is culture.
 Karate is an ancient martial art which values tradition and moral virtue over the physical techniques it cultivates.
 Spectators watch the violence and competition in the arena but, for the competitors, the experience is one of collaboration and mutual respect.

 When sparring, students of karate become teachers, helping each other to improve.
 Even during competition, every Kumite round starts with a bow and each Kata begins with a defensive technique.
-In karate, participants do not seek to improve their performance at the expense of others, but to maximise the positive impact they can have on the people around them.
+In karate, participants do not seek to improve their performance at the expense of others, but to maximize the positive impact they can have on the people around them.

 It is this approach which typifies the brand of teamwork I have grown to love at BNY Mellon.
 Like many of my colleagues, I collaborate across borders to bring clients value.
 I act as the bridge between individuals with contrasting cultures and skill sets, helping German programmers, for example, see eye-to-eye with Italian system administrators to serve British clients.
 When we develop a new capability for one client it is my role to ensure everyone we work with feels the benefits.